Subfamily FORMICINAE

 Brachymyrmex is a New World genus whose members are minute, soft-bodied, have a small petiolar scale, and a nine segmented antenna without a club.
 Workers have well developed eyes.
 Color ranges from pale light-yellow to dark brown.
 Species is this genus usually nest in soil or rotting wood.

-A word of caution, this group is in drastic need of revision and the names are subject to change.
-This particular species, although distinctive from any others so far discovered in Mississippi, has been going by a couple of names, B. musculus Forel and B. patagonicus, for the last 30 years since it was first discovered to occcur in the United States in 1978 (Wheeler and Wheeler 1978).
-Brachymyrmex patagonicus, which is the type species, was recently redescribed (Quiran et al, 2004).
-A recent publication by MacGown et al (2007) and a poster by MacGown and Hlll (2007) presented the known distrubution of this species (which appears to be rapidly expanding) in the U.S., figures of all castes, biological and pest status, and brief dignoses of all castes.
+A word of caution, this group is in need of revision.
+This particular species has been identified as both B. musculus Forel and B. patagonicus for the last 30 years since it was first reported to occur in the United States in 1978 (Wheeler and Wheeler 1978).
+Note that this species has actually been in the US since at least the 1950's based on material collected by E.O.
+Wilson from Mobile, AL (Pers.
+Comm.
+Chris Wilson).
+Brachymyrmex patagonicus, which is the type species, was redescribed by Quiran et al. (2004).
+A recent publication by MacGown et al (2007) and a poster by MacGown and Hill (2007) presented the known distribution of this species (which appears to be rapidly expanding) in the U.S., figures of all castes, biological and pest status, and brief diagnoses of all castes.

 Identification